Ant-28/blog/_posts/2025-07-12-soifinallylearnthowtotouchtype.md

 date:   2025-09-26 23:51:40 +0200
 categories: jekyll update
 ---
-# So I finally learnt how to touch type

 *Note (9/26/25): My original plan was to post this weeks ago.
 I forgot about this post but better late than never.*